Ten minutes before

 Fun fact: Did you know that Paul Verhoeven was the first to collect a Razzie in person at the Golden Raspberry Award ceremony?
 They only had one award which posed a dilemma, since he had ‘won’ in seven categories.
 He had to give the Razzie back after every category to be able to collect it again for the next one.
-The crowd adored him for it and ended up having had a lovely evening.
+The crowd adored him for it, and he ended up having had a lovely evening.
 It was cathartic for him.

-Fun fact: Despite it being a box office dud, Showgirls was a hit on the home video market, generating more than $100 million from video rentals, allowing the film to turn a profit and becoming one of MGM’s top-20 all-time bestsellers.
+Fun fact: Despite it being a box office dud, Showgirls was a hit on the home video market, generating more than $100 million from video rentals, allowing the film to turn a profit, and becoming one of MGM’s top-20 all-time bestsellers.
 It has since become a cult classic.

 “What advice would you give to filmmakers, living outside the USA, who are aiming for the States?”

 “Just try to make something good, wherever you are right now, and America will come to you.
 That is what happened to me.”

 “I am working on finding the right ending for a thriller that has been on the shelf for a year.”

 Time for the credits

 We had been talking for two hours now, and I felt it was time for me to leave.
 But before doing so I couldn’t resist asking him to sign a Robocop VHS tape.
 He signed the front with his wife Martine, and me watching.
 When she said: “That is not a good one, there’s no “en” at the end of your name.”
 He replied: “Okay, I will just do another one on the back.”
 He turned the tape over and did another one for good measure.